astronomer/docs/astro/set-up-data-lineage.md

     If you are importing only one custom extractor, do not include a semicolon after the file path.

-## Extract lineage data from Airflow operators using custom inlets and outlets
+## Extract lineage metadata from Airflow operators using custom inlets and outlets

 An alternative to writing a custom extractor is to specify dataset inlets and outlets directly in your task parameters.
 These inlets and outlets appear as dependency lines on the lineage graph for your DAG.
 This option is suitable if your main priority is rendering an accurate lineage graph of your DAG, and you don't need to generate specific facets from your operators.

 To specify inlets and outlets, see the [OpenLineage documentation](https://openlineage.io/docs/integrations/airflow/manual) and [Apache Airflow documentation](https://airflow.apache.org/docs/apache-airflow/stable/administration-and-deployment/lineage.html).
 Note that OpenLineage only supports specifying inlets and outlets using `Table` objects.

-## Extract lineage data from external systems to Astro
+## Extract lineage metadata from external systems to Astro

-To send lineage data integrate from an external system to Astro, you need to configure the external system's OpenLineage integration with a Deployment namespace, your Organization's OpenLineage URL, and your organization's OpenLineage API key.
+To send lineage metadata integrate from an external system to Astro, you need to configure the external system's OpenLineage integration with a Deployment namespace, your Organization's OpenLineage URL, and your organization's OpenLineage API key.
 This information is used to send OpenLineage data to your Astro lineage backend.

 To locate your Deployment namespace in the Cloud UI, select a Workspace and then copy the value with the format `<text>-<text>-<four-digit-number>` next to the Deployment name.
 To locate your Organization's OpenLineage URL and OpenLineage API key, go to `https://cloud.<your-astro-base-domain>.io/settings` and copy the values in the **Lineage API Key** and **OpenLineage URL** fields.

-Use the following topics to configure these values in supported external systems and send lineage data from those systems to Astro.
+Use the following topics to configure these values in supported external systems and send lineage metadata from those systems to Astro.

 ### Snowflake and OpenLineage with Airflow